Classic gluten free chocolate crinkle cookies are fudgy inside, with an outer shell of crisp sugar. One of the best festive cookies around!

 I guess you could call them crackle cookies, but for some reason that sounds positively ridiculous to me.
 Like “crinkle” is so serious and important.

-Oh, hey, by the way, I’ve learned the secret to making crinkle cookies that always crinkle and crackle on top!
-You simply must coat the cookies twice in confectioners’ sugar (also called powdered sugar or icing sugar).
+The secret to always getting that crackle on top of your cookies is simple.
+Coat the cookies twice in confectioners’ sugar (also called powdered sugar or icing sugar).